WONDER: 2023 Word of the Year

 May you live SoulFully with a listening heart!

-Continue reading “Earth Day 2020….moving over to Being Benedictine!”
+Continue reading “Earth Day 2020….more posts on Being Benedictine!”

 Creating Sanctuary: The “Beautiful Ones” Group Card